Kielder: Transport

 Kielder was served by Kielder railway station on the Border Counties Railway which linked the Newcastle and Carlisle Railway, near Hexham, with the Border Union Railway at Riccarton Junction.
 The first section of the route was opened between Hexham and Chollerford in 1858, the remainder opening in 1862.
 The line was closed to passengers by British Railways in 1956.

 The station building, now a private house, still stands here by the 'Station Garage'.
 The station was renamed Kielder Forest in 1948.
 The Kielder Reservoir now floods much of the route eastwards to Falstone, but a very fine castellated viaduct near Kielder Castle still stands.
 About 1/2 mi east from here the line is obliterated as its route is now reservoir and some scouring and embankment removal has removed the traces of its course.
 Slightly further east its course would be below today's water level.

 Education

-The village is served by Kielder Community First School.
-In the academic year 2009–10 this has a roll of nine pupils aged 4 to 9.
+Kielder Primary School and Nursery is a community school in Butteryhaugh, catering for a small number of children aged 3 to 11.
+Its roots go back to 1849 when Algernon Percy, 4th Duke of Northumberland founded a school in the village.
+Northumberland Education Authority took over the school in 1939 and added two timber-built classrooms.
+From 1950 senior pupils were transferred to the newly built Bellingham County Secondary School.
+The school building is described as "new" in 1964 by headmaster, W.M.
+Brown in an article published in the Journal of the Forestry Commission.
+It was built under the auspices of Northumberland County Education Committee.
+Attached to the school was a three-storey community centre, containing a Northumberland County Library branch and reading room; the first floor had facilities for teaching art, woodwork and needlework.
+Between 2002 and 2015 the community centre building was utilised as Kielder Youth Hostel, but had been demolished by March 2020.

 Children aged 9 to 13 attend Bellingham Middle School and from 13 to 18, Haydon Bridge High School.
 As the high school is a considerable distance away the option to board at the school exists.